Virginia Hammond: Career

 Hammond then began her film career in 1916, when she appeared in the silent film Vultures of Society, in which she played the role of "Mrs. Upperwon".
 In her film career, Hammond starred and co-starred in films, such as, Anybody's Woman, The Great Impersonation, The Virginia Judge, The Kiss, Charlie Chan's Courage and Chandu the Magician.
 Her final credit was from 1936 film Romeo and Juliet, in which she played the role of "Lady Montague.

+Personal life

 She was actress Edna May Oliver's best friend.

 Hammond died in April 1972 in Washington, D.C., at the age of 78.
 She was buried in Fort Lincoln Cemetery.